 The Dream Way, Dream Trail, or Dream Path goes from Munich to Venice through Austria.
 The trail was first hiked in 1977 by the German mountaineer Ludwig Graßler.
 It is one of the best Alpine hikes in Europe, showing you all the best scenery these mountains have to offer.
 You also get a variety of culture, history, and cuisine as you make your way from Bavaria to Veneto.

 The Dream Way is one of the most challenging hikes on this list, with intense elevation, steep cliffs, and ferrata’s.
 This is a trail for experienced mountain hikers looking for a new challenge and requiring appropriate gear and preparation.
 But once you make your way through the peaks and valleys of the Alps, you’ll see why it deserves its name.

 Far fewer people hike this trail every year(roughly a thousand) than some more famous European footpaths.
-Which means that you’ll have much of the gorgeous wilderness to yourself.
+This means that you’ll have much of the gorgeous wilderness to yourself.
 Don’t worry though, the trail is well established and signposted.
 Guidebooks, trail maps, and GPS are still necessary.